tomByrer/covid19-crude-death-rate-data/README.md

 ### Warnings

 * I use [COVID19Tracking](https://twitter.com/COVID19Tracking) for US data, but use Johns Hopkins for world data.
 If you want to see how the Johns Hopkins data looks (typically higher for some US states), check out the [`covid19-cdr-johns-hopkins-only.json`](https://raw.githubusercontent.com/tomByrer/covid19-crude-death-rate-data/master/covid19-cdr-johns-hopkins-only.json)
-* BETA: API & code likely to change drastcily.
+* BETA: API & code likely to change drastically.
 * BETA: some of the smaller countries & territories might not have the correct data
 * Right now, needs to be ran manually & uploaded; not automated

 ## Sources